 ACBAdoptions.com provides some good tips on their adoption scams page regarding birth mother, adoptive parent, and adoption professional scams.

 CBS News did a piece on adoption scams called How to Spot an Adoption Scam.
 It was done several ago, but the advice is still good: research the birth mother, be careful with money, and look for red flags.

-There is a Facebook group called Avoiding Adoption Scams that people use to share emails and photos and other identifying information of scammers.
+There is a Facebook group called Avoiding Adoption Scams (this doesn’t seem active anymore, however) that people use to share emails and photos and other identifying information of scammers.

 Remember, the most important thing is to EDUCATE YOURSELF!